MCU-Wide Timing Side Channels and Their Detection: Related Work

+There are several related types of timing attacks targeting systems that allow attacker concurrency or include caches.
+Contention-based attacks (e.g.,~\CITE{2022-ZhaoMorrison.etal, 2014-WangFerraiuolo.etal}) exploit simultaneous accesses to shared caches or memories in multi-core or multi-threaded CPUs.
+Timing attacks in NoCs (e.g.,~\CITE{2015-SepulvedaDiguet.etal, 2016-ReinbrechtSusin.etal}) deduce confidential information by accessing shared routers, while attacker and victim tasks are running on different network nodes.
+In cache-based timing side channels (e.g.,~\CITE{2005-Percival, 2014-YaromFalkner}) footprints left by a victim in caches produce differences in hit and miss times and allow an attacker to deduce confidential data.
+All these attacks are well understood and a plethora of effective countermeasures has been proposed.
+We therefore concentrate on the relatively new class of MCU-wide timing side channels, which pose a severe problem even without exploiting attacker concurrency or buffers like caches.

-Since little research targets timing attacks in single-core MCUs, there are no dedicated methods for detecting vulnerabilities to this type of attack.
+There are no dedicated formal methods for detecting vulnerabilities in MCUs.
 Formal verification methods targeting related security problems in similar systems are usually not well suited for exhaustive detection of timing side channels in MCU-style SoCs.
-Property checking approaches like~\cite{2019-FarzanaRahman.etal} consider individual security properties targeting a limited set of security problems in SoCs.
+Property checking approaches like~\CITE{2019-FarzanaRahman.etal} consider individual security properties targeting a limited set of security problems in SoCs.
 They do not focus on providing SoC-wide guarantees.
 Another popular verification approach applied to security problems in SoCs is Information Flow Tracking (IFT).
-As summarized in~\cite{2022-HuArdeshiricham.etal}, IFT computes the information flow between a designated pair of source and sink in a design.
+As summarized in~\CITE{2022-HuArdeshiricham.etal}, IFT computes the information flow between a designated pair of source and sink in a design.
 We believe that, in principle, detecting timing side channels in SoCs can be formulated as an IFT problem.
 However, exhaustively covering \textit{all} possible vulnerabilities seems unattainable.
 In addition, it is unlikely that contemporary solvers can handle the complexity of global IFT analysis in SoCs of realistic size.
 There are two works that apply exhaustive formal verification for detecting security vulnerabilities in SoCs.
-In~\cite{2021-MuellerFadiheh.etal} a 2-safety property is used to detect all functional design bugs causing confidentiality violations in SoCs.
-The work in~\cite{2023-MehmedagicFadiheh.etal} exhaustively detects integrity caused by untrusted third-party IPs in SoCs.
+In~\CITE{2021-MuellerFadiheh.etal} a 2-safety property is used to detect all functional design bugs causing confidentiality violations in SoCs.
+The work in~\CITE{2023-MehmedagicFadiheh.etal} exhaustively detects integrity caused by untrusted third-party IPs in SoCs.
 Both approaches can guarantee the absence of vulnerabilities w.r.t.\ their respective security objectives.
 But, unlike this work, they do not target and do not scale to SoC-wide timing side channels.